-Project Name Delahey Oval Reconstruction Project Number 25 Description Full excavation sports surface, new drainage, new irrigation, months. new sand profile, sod turfing, new spoon drains, new sports ground fencing.
-Ground offline 8 to 10 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the strategic approach to address current and future projected gaps in sporting facility provision is to optimise the use of existing facilities, including through sports ground reconstruction.
-When a sportsground reaches the end of its useful life and has poor infrastructure like drainage, base profile, grass coverage and irrigation it results in a poor uneven/unsafe surface and can result in periods where the playing surface cannot be used.
-It is estimated that sportsground reconstruction increases ground use capacity by 20% because it delivers new grass and irrigation systems.
-Council uses the facility development matrix set out on page findings from the recent provision, condition and compliance · , , , , , , , , , , , , , , , , , , , , Project Scope The project is the total replacement of an existing infrastruct "works" includes any change to the natural or existing conditivegetation or topsoil."
-The project is consistent with the curaccordance with the SFDP. ion or topography of land including the re emoval, destruction or lopping of trees and the removal of Catchment The SFDP assesses the need for new AFL ovals/cricket pitche average).
-This is equivalent to a population provision ratio o The main catchment area for the project has been determined Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area 09 consisting of analysis and charge areas; Area 01, Area 02, Cost The nominated project cost of \$1,258,500 is for capitol work 2019/20 with a cost of \$1,258,500. s only.
-Costs are based on the RFQ for the e pitch reconstruction works at Errington Oval Reserve
+Project Name Delahey Oval Reconstruction Project Number 25 Description Full excavation sports surface, new drainage, new irrigation months. on, new sand profile, sod turfing, new s spoon drains, new sports ground fencing.
+Ground offline e 8 to 10 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDF provision is to optimise the use of existing facilities, included has poor infrastructure like drainage, base profile, grass of playing surface cannot be used.
+It is estimated that sports irrigation systems. ling through sports ground reconstruction overage and irrigation it results in a poo ion.
+When a sportsground reaches the end of its useful lor uneven/unsafe surface and can result in periods when ife and re the Council uses the facility development matrix set out on partial findings from the recent provision, condition and complia , , , , , , , , , , , , , , , , , , , , es Project Scope The project is the total replacement of an existing infrastr "works" includes any change to the natural or existing convegetation or topsoil."
+The project is consistent with the accordance with the SFDP. dition or topography of land including the removal, destruction or lopping of trees and the rem oval of Catchment The SFDP assesses the need for new AFL ovals/cricket pito average).
+This is equivalent to a population provision ratio • • S in (on The main catchment area for the project has been determ Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area Area, consisting of analysis and charge areas; Area 01, A Area 02, Cost The nominated project cost of \$1,258,500 is for capitol we 2019/20 with a cost of \$1,258,500. orks only.
+Costs are based on the RFQ fo or the pitch reconstruction works at Errington Oval Rese erve